leafsphp/docs/src/docs/mvc/index.md

 import VideoDocs from '/@theme/components/VideoDocs.vue'
 </script>

-Leaf is a simple PHP framework/set of libraries that can be used to build any kind of application.
+Leaf is a lightweight PHP framework with a ton of loosely coupled libraries that can be used to build any kind of application.
 By default, Leaf doesn't give you a lot of structure, but it fully supports the MVC pattern without any extra configuration.

 ## What is MVC?